Favourites

 Not everyone is looking for a standard smartphone.
 Sometimes you need a device that excels at one specific thing.

-• Gaming phones: For the avid gamer, a standard device is not enough.
-Gaming smartphones (such as the Asus ROG or RedMagic) have special cooling, extra shoulder buttons and screens with extremely high refresh rates (144Hz or more) for ultimate responsiveness.
+• Gaming phones: For the avid gamer, a standard device isn’t enough.
+Gaming smartphones (such as the Asus ROG or RedMagic) feature special cooling systems, extra shoulder buttons and screens with an extremely high refresh rate (144Hz or more) for the ultimate response speed.

-• Construction (Rugged) phones: Do you work in construction or are an outdoor enthusiast?
-Then opt for a 'rugged' phone.
-Models from brands such as Sonim or Samsung Xcover are drop-resistant, waterproof and can often be operated with gloves or wet fingers.
+• Rugged phones: Do you work in construction or are you an outdoor enthusiast?
+Then choose a rugged phone.
+Models from brands such as Sonim or Samsung Xcover are drop-proof, waterproof and can often be operated with gloves or wet fingers.

-• Dumbphones (Without Internet): Want to go completely offline for a while ("digital detox") or just be reachable without distractions?
+• Dumbphones (No internet): Do you want to go completely offline (‘digital detox’) or simply be reachable without distractions?
 A dumbphone goes back to basics: calling and texting.
 The big advantage is the battery life; these phones often last for weeks on a single charge.

-Technology is not standing still.
-Whereas 5G is now standard in every device, in 2026 we are looking mainly at two other major developments that will determine how we use our phones.
+Technology never stands still.
+Whilst 5G is now standard in every device, in 2026 we’ll be looking primarily at two other major developments that will shape how we use our phones.

-• Artificial Intelligence (AI): The 'smart' phone is finally living up to its name.
-AI is no longer just an assistant in the cloud, but runs directly on the chips of new phones (as with the Galaxy S series and the iPhone).
-Think live translation of phone calls, removing people from photos at the touch of a button or automatically summarising long notes.
-AI will make your phone faster, more personal and more helpful.
+• Artificial Intelligence (AI): The ‘smart’ phone is finally living up to its name.
+AI is no longer just an assistant in the cloud, but runs directly on the chips of new phones (such as the Galaxy S series and the iPhone).
+Think of live translation of phone calls, removing people from photos at the touch of a button, or automatically summarising long notes.
+AI makes your phone faster, more personalised and more helpful.

-• Foldable phones (Foldables): For years they were an expensive niche, but now they are mature and attainable: the 'foldables'.
-The teething problems are gone; hinges are stronger, the fold in the screen is almost invisible and they are finally dust- and waterproof.
-You have roughly two flavours: the Flip models (compact folding phones that fit in any pocket) and the Fold models (which unfold into a mini tablet for productivity and video).
+• Foldable phones (Foldables): For years they were an expensive niche product, but now they have come of age and are accessible: the ‘foldables’.
+The teething problems have been ironed out; the hinges are stronger, the crease in the screen is virtually invisible, and they are finally dust- and water-resistant.
+There are broadly two types: the Flip models (compact clamshell phones that fit in any trouser pocket) and the Fold models (which unfold into a mini-tablet for productivity and video).

-Samsung Galaxy Z Fold 7 and Flip 7 foldable smartphones half-opened
+Samsung Galaxy Z Fold 7 and Flip 7 foldable smartphones half-open

-The 'foldable' is all grown up: a large screen for media and work, that folded up yet easily fits in your pocket
+The 'foldable' has come of age: a large screen for media and work, which still fits easily in your pocket when folded

-Although Apple and Samsung dominate the market, there are many more manufacturers that deliver top quality, often at a more competitive price.
+Although Apple and Samsung dominate the market, there are many more manufacturers delivering top quality, often at a more competitive price.
 What does each brand excel at?

-• Apple iPhone: The standard for ease of use, value retention and seamless interoperability with other Apple products.
+• Apple iPhone: The gold standard for ease of use, lasting value and seamless integration with other Apple products.
 Runs on the secure iOS.

 • Samsung: The market leader with the widest range.
 From the affordable Galaxy A series to the high-end Galaxy S and innovative foldable phones.
-Known for its beautiful AMOLED screens.
+Known for its stunning AMOLED screens.

 • Google Pixel: The smartest choice for Android purists.
 Known for its ‘clean’ software, lightning-fast updates and unrivalled camera software powered by AI.